saschaleib/dokuwiki-plugin-adhoctags/README.md

 - `<var>` – “[Variable](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/var)”

+Please note that `<div>` and `<span>` are also handled by the [Wrap](https://github.com/selfthinker/dokuwiki_plugin_wrap) Plugin and having them enabled while Wrap is also active can lead to unexpected results.
+If you need the attribute features of this plugin with these tags, it is better to disable Wrap, and possibly use [Ad-Hoc Wrap](https://github.com/saschaleib/dokuwiki-plugin-adhocwrap) instead as a replacement.

 ## Attributes

 Instead of specifying the attributes in the HTML format, this plugin replicates and expands the formats used by the **wrap** plugin, which allows to specify the attributes as in the following example: